What is the best protein powder for weight gain?

 There are many reasons why someone would want to gain weight.
 Perhaps you are experiencing weight loss due to a loss of appetite.
 Perhaps you are recovering from an illness.
 Perhaps you are an athlete looking to build muscle.
-Whatever the reason, adding a scoop of protein powder to your diet is a convenient way to promote healthy weight gain.
+Whatever the reason, you can use protein shakes to gain weight.
+If shakes are not your thing, you can always add protein powder to oatmeal, yogurt, and your favorite recipes.
+This is also a convenient way to promote healthy weight gain.

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, additives are ingredients that you cannot pronounce.
 Food additives are not the only thing to avoid when buying protein powder, however.
 There are several other ingredients that can upset your stomach.